Package Torello.Java

 "Hello World" "Hello World" "Hello \t World" "Hello World" "Hello World\n" "Hello World\\n" "Hello World \n\t \n" "Hello World\\n\\n" "Hello Today!\nHow Are You?"
 "Hello Today!\\nHow Are You?"
 "Hello,\n Testing 1, 2, 3\n" "Hello,\\nTesting 1, 2, 3\\n" "Hello,\n Testing 1, 2, 3 \n\t\t\t" "Hello,\\nTesting 1, 2, 3\\n" "\n" "\\n" "\n \t" "\\n" "\n\t \n\t \n\t " "\\n\\n\\n"

 This method is used in printing Java Source Code to a terminal - in an abbreviated way!
 After this method is finished, java-source-as-text is actually still look readable, and can be printed in a table of methods on a page.
-It is used in the Java Doc Upgrader tool, and makes printing up both method-signatures and method bodies quite a bit easier.
+It is used in the Java-Doc Upgrader Tool, and makes printing up both method-signatures and method bodies quite a bit easier.

 For a better understanding of the use and application of this function, please take a look at the'toString'

-method was tested, thouroughly.
-The quadruple-backslash'n'
+method was thouroughly tested.
+The quadruple-backslash'\n'

 is actually necessary!
-The first-escape used is to communicate with the Java-Compiler, and the second round of escaping is communicating with the Regular Expression Processor. *- Parameters:
+The first escape used is to communicate with the Java-Compiler, and the second round of escaping is communicating with the Regular Expression Processor.- Parameters:

 s